multiscale/ymmsl-python/docs/ymmsl_python.rst

 given as a single int when creating a :class:`ymmsl.Component` object, just like in the YAML file.

-The ``implementation`` attribute of :class:`ymmsl.Component` is intended to be a reference to some implementation definition in the launcher configuration, so consult the documentation for that to see what to write here.
+The ``implementation`` attribute of :class:`ymmsl.Component` refers to an implementation definition.
+More on those below.

 Conduits
 ````````

 The final subsection of the ``model`` section is labeled ``conduits``.
-These
+Conduits
-tie the components together by connecting `ports` on those components.
+tie the components together by connecting ports on those components.
 Which
 ports a component has depends on the component, so you have to look at its
 documentation (or the source code, if there isn't any documentation) to see
 which ports are available and how they should be used.